teguharia172/teguharia172/README.md

 ## I'm a Student, Data Analyst, Developer, Entrepreneur!

-- 🌱 The past 4 years, most of my work was at [vidio.com](https://www.vidio.com/), from creating datasets, dashboards, analyzing data, creating segments, etc
+- 🌱 The past 4 years, most of my work was at [vidio](https://www.vidio.com/), from creating datasets, dashboards, analyzing data, creating segments, etc
-- 🍙 Director/owner of a quick service premium takeaway restaurants [aburikitchen](https://instagram.com/aburi.kitchen)
+- 🍙 Director/owner of a quick service premium takeaway restaurant [aburikitchen](https://instagram.com/aburi.kitchen)
 - 👯 I’m looking to collaborate with other professionals
 - 📚 Continuously learning about data and entrepreneurship
 - Soon to be NUS Student